 - D8 A comprehensive postpartum exam should be done preferably by 6 weeks and no later than 12 weeks after delivery.
 Complete and document the following, including which clinic the postpartum clinical appointment occurred (Maternal Health or Family Planning): - a.
 Follow-up for missed postpartum appointments. - b.
 Postpartum follow-up for diagnosed high risk conditions.
 Documentation will indicate that the care provided, or referral facilitated (inter/intra-agency) to the appropriate provider.

-(Guidelines for Perinatal Care, 8th ed., pp. 296-298) - c.
+- c.
 The 5As (Ask, Advise, Assess, Assist, and Arrange) counseling approach for tobacco cessation and electronic nicotine delivery systems for all postpartum patients. - d.
-Screen for postpartum depression with either the Edinburgh Postpartum Depression Scale (EPDS) or PHQ-9 validated screening tool.
-(JOGNN, No. 44, pp. 687-689 (2015); ACOG Committee Opinion, No. 757, November 2018; Guidelines for Perinatal Care, 8th ed., pp. 183, 294-298)
+Screen for postpartum depression with either the Edinburgh Postpartum Depression Scale (EPDS) or PHQ-9 validated screening tool. - e.

-- e.
 Screen for Interpersonal Violence. - f.
-Screen for substance use with the modified 5Ps validated screening tool to identify, refer (if indicated) for subsequent follow-up.
-(ACOG Committee Opinion, No. 807, May 2020; Interim Update; Committee Opinion, No. 633, June 2015; Guidelines for Perinatal Care, 8th ed., pp. 136-137) - g.
-Postpartum Gestational Diabetes Mellitus (GDM) follow-up testing for all GDM patients defined by ACOG as a 4-12 weeks postpartum Fasting Blood Glucose or 75-g 2hr Oral Glucose Tolerance Test.
-Appropriate long-term sequela counseling should also be performed.
-(Guidelines for Perinatal Care, 8th ed., pp. 314-315) - h.
-Reproductive life planning counseling to include plans for future childbearing and selection of a contraceptive method to prevent pregnancy and /or promote healthy birth spacing. (www.cdc.gov/preconception/women.html; Guidelines for Perinatal Care, 8th ed., pp. 134, 288-294, 297) - Refer to a primary care provider at the conclusion of obstetrical care as indicated.
-(ACOG Committee Opinion, No. 736, May 2018; Guidelines for Perinatal Care, 8th ed., p.
-298)
+Screen for substance use with the modified 5Ps validated screening tool to identify, refer (if indicated) for subsequent follow-up. - g.
+Postpartum Gestational Diabetes Mellitus (GDM) follow-up testing for all GDM patients defined by ACOG as a 4- to 12-week postpartum Fasting Blood Glucose or 75-g 2hr Oral Glucose Tolerance Test.
+Appropriate long-term sequela counseling should also be performed. - h.
+Reproductive life planning counseling to include plans for future childbearing and selection of a contraceptive method to prevent pregnancy and /or promote healthy birth spacing. - i.
+Refer to a primary care provider at the conclusion of obstetrical care as indicated.